cptsalt/Dynamic-Proximity-Chat/readme.md

 /typocheck - Checks the status of the typo correction tool.

+/showtypos - Shows the list of saved typos you have, and if the tool is on or off.

 # Tips:
 - [!!] can be used for the code in a language item, so it may be worthwhile to generate a set of default language items with that code in case you make others later for niche situations
 - Since languages are managed with items, you can share them between players and quickly add/delete them.